makahype/superbot/README.md

 b) organize code by what area its responsible for making it easier to maintain

-c) you code becomes deterministic, fully testable
+c) your code becomes deterministic, fully testable